inode64/WindowsClearCache/README.md

 # WindowsClearCache

-Simple scripts to clear temp files, browser cache/history, and caches for applications like Microsoft Teams, Slack, and Discord
+Simple scripts to clear temp files, browser cache/history, caches for applications like Microsoft Teams, Slack, and Discord, and remove Windows Defender scan and definition update backups, including the NisBackup folder

 ## How To Run